 The turtles are released into the sea at 8pm the same night.

-They are released under the cover of darkness to give them the very best start in life.
+They are released under the cover of darkness.
+This gives them the very best start in life.
 At this time there are less predators about.

 Then that’s it!
-The nursery’s job is done.
+The nurseries job is done.
 Mother Nature takes care of the rest.